luebken/crossplane/docs/concepts/providers.md

 * Using the Crossplane CLI: `kubectl crossplane install provider crossplane/provider-aws:master`

 You can uninstall a provider by deleting the `Provider` resource you've created.
+Note that Providers are `Packages`.
+See [Crossplane Packages][packages] for more context and options of managing them.

 ## Configuring Providers